adelola/a-b-c-development/README.md

 'Trash' - Trash by iconesia from the Noun Project

+Jigsaw by Vectors Point from the Noun Project

+'Sun' on ChallengeResult - sun by Dmitry Baranovskiy from the Noun Project

+'Moon' - Moon by Adrien Coquet from the Noun Project

 Rail sign
     - Railway Network by Made from the Noun Project
     - train sign by Adi Kurniawan from the Noun Project